intel-secl/docs/docs/product-guides/SGX Infrastructure/20 Building the Intel SecL-DC Container Images.md

 /root/intel-secl/build/secure-key-caching/k8s/
 ```

+---
+**NOTE**

+Build steps are same for single node and multi node deployment.

+---

 ## Uploading the Container Images to a Registry

 Once built, the images must be uploaded to a container registry using the appropriate version tags.